Hi, welcome here. In this post, you’re going to learn how to start using Anki in the most efficient way possible — based on my experience.

 “If Anki is so effective, then why do so many people fail at using it?”

-- They use shared decks.
+- They use shared decks (most of which are ineffective).
 They keep trying to remember what they haven’t even learned yet.
+Learn before you memorize!

 - Intermittent Reviews.
 They do Anki reviews intermittently—as if natural forgetting can be “skipped.”

-- Their thinking is stuck in Anki and ignore the other 2/3 of the brain’s learning process.
-They functionally fix themselves into Anki — they see it as “the entire car” when really, it’s really just “a small part of the engine”.
-Again, I’ll talk more about it at the end of this post to keep this section tight for the uninterested.
+- Their thinking is stuck in Anki and ignore the other 2/3 of the learning process.
+They functionally fix themselves into Anki — they see it as “the entire system” when really, it’s really just “a small part of the engine”.
+Learning skills matter.

 Note: I’m well aware that you can use shared decks effectively for standardized exams, but I really don’t recommend it — UNLESS you’re in Medical School.
 I know of people who’ve created and used high-quality shared decks with great success, and you can find them here.